hakanayata/journal/README.md

     <br>

-## Files
+## Files and directories

-File structure (Only the files I created and modified have description.)
+File structure (Only the files I created and modified have descriptions.)

 - `final_project`: Root directory.
     - `journal`: Application's main directory.